 Right-of-Way (ROW) is a strip of land used primarily for vehicular and pedestrian passage.
 ROW includes the area between the sidewalk and the curb.
 Although this area is City-owned, it is maintained by the property owner.

 Acquiring property means the City will purchase a portion of private property from the property owner, (usually a strip of land) for additional right of way.
 The area would then belong to the City, not the property owner.
-Property acquisition would occur only when necessary, after an extensive design and planning process helps determine if acquisition is required.
+Property acquisition would occur only when necessary after an extensive design and planning process helps determine if an acquisition is required.

 Vacations & Dispositions

-Adjacent property owners may desire to purchase ajoining right-of-way.
+Adjacent property owners may desire to purchase adjoining right-of-way.
 The term "vacation" means the complete or partial abandonment or termination of the public right to use a street, highway, or public service easement. ...
 Most commonly, applicants request a vacation to allow greater development freedom for their property.

 The term "disposition" (when used in relation to property) refers to the act of transferring or relinquishing of property to another's care or possession, usually by deed or will.

 Properties for Sale